mlmaster1995/twitter-with-kafka-stream/README.md

 #### Pipeline Use:
 **NOTE**: to compile and generate jars of pipeline component, go to the app folder run ```mvn clean install``` for the compile and jar generation.

-I. Set up the pipeline properties in the file ```tweet-message-trending-pipeline.properties``` and this file includes all props needed by the pipeline such as kafka topics, tweeter developer API credentials...
+I. Set up the pipeline properties in the file ```tweet-message-trending-pipeline.properties``` and this file includes all props needed by the pipeline such as kafka topics, twitter developer API credentials...